PeterChen125/hacktx25/README.md

 ### 🌈 Emotion → Nebula

-Watch your emotions transform into dynamic WebGL nebulas:
+Watch your emotions transform into dynamic WebGL nebulas with realistic cosmic formations:

-- **Joy**: Bright blues & purples
-- **Calm**: Soft purple & pink
-- **Sadness**: Deep blues
-- **Anger**: Reds & oranges
-- **Anxiety**: Warm oranges
+- **Realistic Nebula Physics**: Cores, floating clouds, and spectral colors
+- **Emotion-Based Colors**: Joy (bright blues & purples), Calm (soft purple & pink), Sadness (deep blues), Anger (reds & oranges), Anxiety (warm oranges)
+- **Dynamic Particle Systems**: Twinkling stars, drifting clouds, and pulsing cores
+- **LLM-Powered Analysis**: Advanced emotion detection using Llama 3.1 for nuanced understanding

 ### 🔭 Ask the Cosmos

 An AI assistant that:

-- Answers astronomy questions
+- Answers astronomy questions with cosmic expertise
 - Provides gentle reflections on your journal entries
-- Powered by Llama 3.1 8B Instruct
+- Powered by Cloudflare Workers AI (Llama 3.1 8B Instruct) - **FREE!**
+- Smart fallbacks ensure it always works

 ### 📚 Entry History

-View all your past entries with their associated emotional nebulas in a beautiful timeline.
+View all your past entries with their associated emotional nebulas in a beautiful timeline. **Each user's entries are stored locally in their browser for complete privacy.**

+### 🔒 Privacy-First Design

+- **Local Storage**: All journal entries stay in your browser
+- **No Shared Data**: Each user has their own private journal
+- **Offline Capable**: Works without internet connection
+- **No Server Storage**: Your thoughts never leave your device

 ## 🚀 Quick Start